What Are Renovators Stressed About? Depends on Where They Live

-While renovation is really not like what you see on a 30-minute TV show, 57% of survey participants watch homes transform on TV and/or the Internet.
+While a renovation is really not like what you see on a 30-minute TV show, 57% of survey participants watch homes transform on TV and/or the Internet.
 Our advice?
-Get inspiration and ideas, get a sense of what a demolitioned space looks like— but don’t make assumptions about how your own project or experience will turn out based on the made-for-screen remodels.
-You don’t REALLY believe you can overhaul your living space in 48 hours, right??
+Get inspiration and ideas, get a sense of what a post-demolition space looks like—but don’t make assumptions about how your own project or experience will turn out based on the made-for-screen remodels.
+(You don’t REALLY believe you can overhaul your living space in 48 hours, right?)

 4. Men are more trusting; women need a call.